The car companies you’ve (probably) never heard of, but will soon

 Rivian initially had plans to build vehicles in Europe under an agreement with Mercedes, but with that plan now on pause, its entry into the UK or EU looks uncertain.

 North American customers are already able to purchase the electric R1T pick-up truck and R1S SUV, which share the same mechanical underpinnings, and offer a range of around 300 miles.
-But with kerb weights of over three tonnes, they’re not built with UK roads or weight limits in mind.
+But weighing over three tonnes means they’re not exactly built with UK roads or weight limits in mind.
+Newly announced are two smaller SUVs, the R2 and R3, both of which should hit Europe, though no sooner than 2026.

 Potentially of more interest is Rivian’s partnership with Amazon, which has an 18% stake in the company and has led to Rivian building delivery trucks for the online retailer.